 11. There are morning sickness products that can help:

-These are a few of the products that can be very helpful for making the queasiness and nausea of early pregnancy subside.
-Though a certain product does not work for everyone, trial-by-error may help you arrive at a remedy that can manage your symptoms:
+These are a few products that can help relieve the queasiness and nausea early in your pregnancy subside.
+Though a certain product does not work for everyone, trial-by-error may help you arrive at a remedy that will relieve your symptoms:

 - Sea Bands